Frequently Asked Questions

 - Archery and Air Rifle Shooting sessions are based either outside on the range in the second field or inside in the sports hall.

-- Fencing takes place in our sports hall.
+- Fencing takes place indoors - in the sports hall or the Tonks Hut.

 - All other sessions take place in bespoke locations on our 15 acre site.